k-bosko/k-bosko.github.io/_posts/2019-09-19-Starbucks-Rewards-Program.md

 &nbsp;
 **Add offer end time**

-Then I combined the time-based data with portfolio data to access the duration of each offer and calculate the offer expiration timestamp by adding the duration time (converted from days to hours) to received timestamp in hours.
+Then I combined the time-based data with portfolio data to access the duration of each offer and calculated the offer expiration timestamp by adding the duration time (converted from days to hours) to received timestamp in hours.

 ```python
 # add information about each offer from portfolio